 GRRR, not so fast!
 I wished I could venture to fabulous Jakarta to visit Ichi and Hana, BUT the reality is that getting your dog into Indonesia is not so easy.
 Due to some strict import requirements and mandatory quarantine, Indonesia is usually paws off for dog travelers.
 Not to bark, returning to the U.S. with your dog can be complicated due to Indonesia’s classification as high-risk for rabies.
 However, if you are thinking of moving to Indonesia long-term with your dog, then keep on sniffing for the step-by-step process:

-#1 Microchip – Although a microchip is technically NOT required by Argentina, the standard 15-digit ISO microchip is always recommended for international dog travel.
+#1 Microchip – This is the standard 15-digit ISO microchip required for international dog travel.
 Not to bark, it’s the best way to reunite a lost dog with his or her family.

 #2 Rabies Vaccination and Certificate – Keep in mind that it must be an inactivated vaccine.